Vitaly Janelt: Style of play

 A defensive midfielder or "number eight", Janelt is "strong, versatile, commanding, composed in possession, possesses great awareness, is a good passer and an aggressive winner of the ball".
 He had also been deployed at centre back and left back.
 In 2024, Brentford head coach Thomas Frank described Janelt as "the go-to guy in so many ways.
 He is a very intelligent footballer, a fantastic character with leadership potential and he makes our team better".

 Personal life

 Janelt's brothers Vincent and Victor are footballers in the German lower leagues.
-He became a Bosnian citizen in March 2025 and has a Bosnian wife.
+He became a Bosnian citizen in March 2025 and has a Bosnian wife, Ines Kovač, born in Sarajevo.